MicrosoftDocs/azure-docs/articles/active-directory/authentication/concept-certificate-based-authentication-mobile.md

 ---
 # Azure Active Directory certificate-based authentication on mobile devices (Android and iOS)

-Android and iOS devices can use certificate-based authentication (CBA) to authenticate to Azure Active Directory using a client certificate on their device when connecting to:
+Android and iOS devices can use certificate-based authentication (CBA) to authenticate to Azure Active Directory (Azure AD) using a client certificate on their device when connecting to:

 - Office mobile applications such as Microsoft Outlook and Microsoft Word
 - Exchange ActiveSync (EAS) clients

-Azure AD certificate-based authentication (CBA) is supported for certificates on-device on native browsers as well as on Microsoft first-party applications on both iOS and Android devices.
+Azure AD CBA is supported for certificates on-device on native browsers as well as on Microsoft first-party applications on both iOS and Android devices.

 ## Prerequisites

-- For Android device, OS version must be Android 5.0 (Lollipop) and above.
+- Android version must be Android 5.0 (Lollipop) or later.
-- For iOS device, OS version must be iOS 9 or above.
+- iOS version must be iOS 9 or later.
 - Microsoft Authenticator is required for Office applications on iOS.

 ## Microsoft mobile applications support